DSoares08/Todo-List/README.md

-# Todo-List
+# Todo List

-A simple and minimal todo list application.
+[](todoey) is a simple and minimal todo list application.
 It allows the user to register and login.
 In the dashboard, the user can create, update, and delete tasks.

 ## Problem